MasterScott/Disboard-Auto-Bumper/README.md

 ## Heroku Disboard-Auto-Bumper
-This auto-bumper allows you to use a newly created Discord account as a Disboard auto-bumper by utilizing its User Token.
+This auto-bumper allows you to use a newly created Discord account as a Disboard auto-bumper by initializing its User Token.

 ![image](https://user-images.githubusercontent.com/21064622/128601085-e0c4c836-b1fe-4030-9fe5-ceeece555596.png)